akshay-joshi/pgadmin4/docs/en_US/desktop_deployment.rst

 *******

 When executed, the runtime will automatically try to execute the pgAdmin Python application.
-If execution fails, it will prompt you with error message having Configure button at the bottom.
-You can configure the fixed port number and connection timeout.
+If execution fails, it will prompt you with error message displaying a *Configure* button at the bottom.
+You can configure a fixed port number to avoid clashes of the default random port number with other applications and a connection timeout if desired.

-If error is related to Python Path or pgAdmin file then you need to create a file named 'dev_config.json' and have to specify the following entries:
+If the error is related to Python Path or pgAdmin Python file then you need to create a file named 'dev_config.json' and specify the following entries:

 {
     "pythonPath": <PATH OF THE PYTHON BINARY> For Example: "../../venv/bin/python3", "pgadminFile": <PATH OF THE pgAdmin4.py> For Example: "../web/pgAdmin4.py" }

+Note that the dev_config.py file should only be required by developers who are working outside of a standard installation.

 The configuration settings are stored in *runtime_config.json* file, which will be available on Unix systems (~/.local/share/pgadmin/),